cultuurnet/apidocs/projects/uitdatabank/docs/taxonomy-api/terms.md

 Scope: `events`

 A term with domain `theme` is used to describe the content of an event more precisely, e.g. a concert can have a theme `pop and rock` or `jazz and blues`.
-There is no strict relationship between eventtypes and themes.
+There is no strict relationship between `eventtype` and `theme` terms.
 However, we strongly advice to make logical combinations.
 These logical combinations can be found in the taxonomy API as `otherSuggestedTerms`.

 When creating an event in UiTdatabank, a term with domain `theme` is optional.